Watershed Asset Management L.L.C. Invests $236,000 in Heidrick & Struggles International, Inc. (NASDAQ:HSII)

 Watershed Asset Management L.L.C. purchased a new position in shares of Heidrick & Struggles International, Inc. (NASDAQ:HSII – Get Rating) during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor purchased 7,303 shares of the business services provider’s stock, valued at approximately $236,000.

-Several other hedge funds also recently modified their holdings of the business.
-Vanguard Group Inc. increased its stake in shares of Heidrick & Struggles International by 4.0% during the 1st quarter.
-Vanguard Group Inc. now owns 1,505,262 shares of the business services provider’s stock worth $59,578,000 after purchasing an additional 58,275 shares during the last quarter.
-Renaissance Technologies LLC increased its stake in shares of Heidrick & Struggles International by 2.3% during the 1st quarter.
-Renaissance Technologies LLC now owns 1,270,202 shares of the business services provider’s stock worth $50,275,000 after purchasing an additional 28,400 shares during the last quarter.
-Dimensional Fund Advisors LP increased its stake in shares of Heidrick & Struggles International by 3.9% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,236,696 shares of the business services provider’s stock worth $48,950,000 after purchasing an additional 46,259 shares during the last quarter.
+Several other hedge funds also recently modified their holdings of HSII.
+Vanguard Group Inc. boosted its holdings in shares of Heidrick & Struggles International by 4.0% during the 1st quarter.
+Vanguard Group Inc. now owns 1,505,262 shares of the business services provider’s stock worth $59,578,000 after buying an additional 58,275 shares during the period.
+Renaissance Technologies LLC boosted its holdings in shares of Heidrick & Struggles International by 2.3% during the 1st quarter.
+Renaissance Technologies LLC now owns 1,270,202 shares of the business services provider’s stock worth $50,275,000 after buying an additional 28,400 shares during the period.
+Dimensional Fund Advisors LP boosted its holdings in shares of Heidrick & Struggles International by 3.9% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,236,696 shares of the business services provider’s stock worth $48,950,000 after buying an additional 46,259 shares during the period.
 Principal Financial Group Inc. boosted its holdings in shares of Heidrick & Struggles International by 7.4% during the 1st quarter.
 Principal Financial Group Inc. now owns 702,952 shares of the business services provider’s stock worth $27,823,000 after buying an additional 48,709 shares during the period.
 Finally, State Street Corp boosted its holdings in shares of Heidrick & Struggles International by 2.2% during the 1st quarter.
 State Street Corp now owns 624,906 shares of the business services provider’s stock worth $24,734,000 after buying an additional 13,495 shares during the period.
 Institutional investors and hedge funds own 92.22% of the company’s stock.

-Heidrick & Struggles International Stock Down 0.4 %

-The business also recently declared a quarterly dividend, which will be paid on Friday, November 18th.
-Shareholders of record on Friday, November 4th will be issued a $0.15 dividend.
-This represents a $0.60 dividend on an annualized basis and a yield of 2.11%.
-The ex-dividend date is Thursday, November 3rd.
-Heidrick & Struggles International’s dividend payout ratio (DPR) is presently 16.13%.

 Several analysts recently issued reports on HSII shares.
 Barrington Research decreased their price objective on shares of Heidrick & Struggles International from $45.00 to $38.00 in a report on Wednesday, October 26th.
 Truist Financial decreased their price objective on shares of Heidrick & Struggles International from $50.00 to $30.00 in a report on Friday, July 15th.
-Finally, StockNews.com started coverage on shares of Heidrick & Struggles International in a report on Wednesday, October 12th.
-They set a “buy” rating for the company.
+Finally, StockNews.com initiated coverage on shares of Heidrick & Struggles International in a report on Wednesday, October 12th.
+They issued a “buy” rating for the company.

+Heidrick & Struggles International Stock Down 0.4 %

+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, November 18th.
+Stockholders of record on Friday, November 4th will be paid a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 2.11%.
+The ex-dividend date of this dividend is Thursday, November 3rd.
+Heidrick & Struggles International’s dividend payout ratio is 16.13%.

 Heidrick & Struggles International, Inc, together with its subsidiaries, provides executive search, consulting, and on-demand talent services to businesses and business leaders worldwide.
 The company enables its clients to build leadership teams by facilitating the recruitment, management, and development of senior executives.